Umayalpuram K. Sivaraman: Early life

 Umayalpuram Sivaraman was born to P. Kasiviswanatha Iyer, a doctor, and his wife, Kamalambal.
+He was one of 5 children and his mother died of smallpox at a young age.
 He learned the art of the Carnatic mridangam from four gurus over fifteen years: Arupathi Natesa Iyer, Tanjore Vaidyanatha Iyer, Palghat Mani Iyer and Kumbakonam Rangu Iyengar.
 He also graduated from the University of Madras with a B.A. & B.L.

 Recognitions

+He was conferred with “Sangeetha Kalanidhi” by Madras Music Academy in 2001.
 He was conferred the award ‘Padmashri’ by the Government of India in 1988.
 He received Sangeet Natak Akademi award for mrudangam for the year 1992.
 He was conferred Kalaimamani, awarded by the Iyal Isai Nataka Mandram of Tamilnadu.
 He had been appointed ‘State Artiste’ of the Government of Tamil Nadu from 1981 for a period of six years.
 Sri Sankaracharya Swamigal has appointed Sri Sivaraman as ‘Asthana Vidwan’ of Shri Kanchi Sankara Mutt.
 Shri Sankaracharya Swamigal of Shri Sharada Peetam Sringeri has bestowed on Sivaraman the title of Mrudanga Kalanidhi and has appointed him as ‘Asthana Vidwan’ of Shri Sarada Peetam, Sringeri.
 His titles include Laya Jyothi, Laya Gnana Bhaskara, Sangeetha Kala Sikhamani, Mrudanga Nadamani (bestowed by Shri Sankaracharya of Kanchi Mutt), Mrudanga Chakravarthi, Nada Sudharnava, Tal Vilas, and Laya Gnana Tilaka, etc.

-He was awarded Padma Bhushan in the year 2003 by Govt. of India.
-He was awarded the Padma Vibhushan, India's second highest civilian honor, on the occasion of the country's 61st Republic Day observance on 26 January 2010 and received an honorary doctorate from the University of Kerala in 2010.
+He was awarded Padma Bhushan in the year 2003 by Government of India.
+He was awarded the Padma Vibhushan, India's second highest civilian honor, on the occasion of the country's 61st Republic Day observance on 26 January 2010.
+He received honorary doctorates from University of Kerala in 2010 and Gandhigram Rural Institute in 2022.